Financial Glosarry

 C

-Call: An option contract that gives the buyer (or holder) the right to purchase, and gives the seller (or writer) the obligation to sell, a specified number of shares (typically 100) of the underlying stock at a given strike price on or before the expiration date of the contract.
+Call: An option contract that gives the buyer (or holder) the right to purchase, and gives the seller (or writer) the obligation to sell, a specified number of shares (typically 100) of the underlying stock at a given strike price on or before the expiration date.

-Chicago Board Options Exchange (CBOE): The CBOE is one of five U.S. options exchanges.
-In 1973, the CBOE created “listed options” that became the standard, and option prices were set in an auction market nearly identical to the stock exchanges.
+Chicago Board Options Exchange (CBOE): One of five U.S. options exchanges.
+In 1973, the CBOE created “listed options” that became the standard.

-Chicago Mercantile Exchange (CME): CME is the largest futures exchange in the U.S. and the second largest exchange in the world for the trading of futures and options on futures.
-The exchange offers futures and options on futures in four basic product areas: interest rates, stock indexes, foreign exchange, and commodities.
-Founded as a not-for-profit corporation in 1898, CME became the first publicly traded U.S. financial exchange in December 2002.
+Chicago Mercantile Exchange (CME): The largest futures exchange in the U.S. and the second largest exchange in the world for trading futures and options on futures.

 Class of options: Options contracts of the same type (call or put) and style (American, European, or capped) on the same underlying security.